 Table 3: Summary of current status of Keyes Memorial Park facilities Swimming Pool Water leak in need of repair, interior pool surface due for restoration, deck in need of repair Wading Pool Water leak Concession stand Lack of ventilation especially an issue during the summer months.
 Playground Significant work done by DPW in 2015-2016 to improve and restore area and equipment.
-A work in progress thanks to the Recreation Pavilion and Pergola Commission and Jerry Guthrie.
+Pavilion and Pergola A work in progress thanks to the Recreation Commission and Jerry Guthrie.
 Significant strides made in 2016 to complete pergola, patio and landscaping.
-Limited areas for grilling and the charcoal units (in Picnic area and grills the treed area) are ancient.
+Picnic area and grills Limited areas for grilling and the charcoal units (in the treed area) are ancient.
 Consideration needed to review grilling policy.
-Store With recent addition of railing, stage is in good Stage shape.
+Stage With recent addition of railing, stage is in good shape.
 Parking Additional parking with adequate lighting needed on east side of the park.
 Significant spaces added to west side in 2016 but lighting is inadequate.
 Parking area south of the baseball diamond has significant drainage problems.
 Skate Park Surface areas painted and patched as needed in